KoljaB/RealtimeSTT/docs/engines/omnilingual-asr.md

 for the default setup; if your WSL networking is customized, use the WSL host IP instead.

+For a browser on another device, connect to the Windows host's LAN address and make sure the firewall and WSL networking allow the selected port.

 This recipe targets `example_fastapi_server/server.py`, not the installed `stt-server` console script.
 Check `stt-server --help` separately for the installed CLI's supported options.